-The proprietary trading strategy developed for proprietary trading activities/products, is developed for a period of 3 years and thuc hiện reviewed annually to make timely adjustments to changing market and business conditions.
-SHB builds a proprietary trading strategy for each product, each currency, along with hedging principles for each product group on the basis of risk appetite, ensuring capital optimization and balance between objectives. profit expenditure and capital adequacy ratio of the Bank
+Proprietary strategy is developed for proprietary activities/products, is developed for a period of 3 years and is reviewed annually to make timely adjustments to changing market and business conditions. change.
+SHB builds a proprietary trading strategy for each product, each currency, along with hedging principles for each product group on the basis of risk appetite, ensuring the optimization of Capital and the balance between objectives of profit and capital adequacy ratio of the Bank

-\List of business books.
+List of business books.